Technical Specialist (SIRM)

 - Either: have obtained within the last 10 years a recognised and relevant postgraduate-level professional or academic qualification containing significant risk-related content

-- Or: have successfully completed one of IRM’s specialist Diploma modules.
+- Or: have previously successfully completed one of the specialist modules of the IRM’s International Diploma.

 This category of membership is also open to practising academics teaching on risk-related university undergraduate degree and masters programmes.

 Successful applicants have the right to use the designation SIRM.